francescorn/francescorn/READMe.md

 Email: frances_c at cox.net or fcornwall at alum.vassar.edu

-Note: Any spam or phishing emails will be handled accordingly
+Note: Any phishing emails will be handled accordingly.